flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 Swipe through Web?
 '''''''''''''''''''''''''''''''''''

-If this preference is enabled, the Web Screen is included in the list of screens when swiping left/right between screens.
+If this preference is enabled, the |WV-S| is included in the list of screens when swiping left/right between screens.

 Swipe Through Turnouts/Points?
 '''''''''''''''''''''''''''''''''''

-If this preference is enabled, the Turnouts/Points Screen is included in the list of screens when swiping left/right between screens.
+If this preference is enabled, the |TP-S| is included in the list of screens when swiping left/right between screens.

 Swipe through Routes?
 '''''''''''''''''''''''''''''''''''

-If this preference is enabled, the Routes Screen is included in the list of screens when swiping left/right between screens.
+If this preference is enabled, the |R-S| is included in the list of screens when swiping left/right between screens.

 Throttle Screen Appearance Preferences
 --------------------------------------

-The following preferences provide options for the appearance of the Throttle Screen.
+The following preferences provide options for the appearance of the |T-S|.

 Throttle Screen Layout
 """"""""""""""""""""""